-The written report is due via the Cougar Courses site on September 21.
+The written report is due via the Cougar Courses site on September 27.

-4. The Outsider (Inclusion assignment)
+4. The Outsider

 Many students with special needs come to view themselves as "outsiders" because they are labeled as different from the typical student.
 But most of us experienced some sense of being an outsider during our K-12 years.
-After reading chapters 1-3 in Villa/Thousand's Creating an Inclusive School and at least two of the Voices of Inclusion, write a reflective essay (1,000-1,500 words) in which you comment on your own (or a friend's) school experience in which you may have felt like an outsider.
-Reasons could include differences due to gender, religion, looks, beliefs/interests, family situation, academic ability, etc. Make at least one specific connection to the VT text.
+After doing the assigned readings, write a reflective essay (1,000 words) in which you comment on your own (or a friend's) school experience in which you may have felt like an outsider.
+Reasons could include differences due to gender, religion, looks, beliefs/interests, family situation, academic ability, etc. Make at least one specific connection to the assigned readings.
 Consider the following questions: